A voice for

 Bliss of the gods hot chocolate

-Theobroma cacao is known to us as cocoa (or once there’s some sugar and at in there, chocolate).
+Theobroma cacao is known as cocoa, and chocolate once sugar and fat has been added. ).
 Theobroma means ‘food of the gods’ – and with good reason.
 Try this elixir for an entirely new and extremely decadent experience.

-• Vanilla bean essence 1–2 drops to taste
+• 1–2 drops vanilla bean essence to taste

 • Honey to taste

-This will serve 2 small cups of bliss-inducing nectar.
+This will serve two small cups of blissful hot chocolate.

 • Melt the chocolate in a bain-marie before stirring in the water or nut milk.